 I first stood on skis (clumsily) a mere seven years ago in Austria.
 As a girl from Arizona with limited snow experiences at the time, the treacherous dream of becoming a decent skier felt quite unreachable.
-Now, here we are, not only a decentish skier, but madly in love with the classic alpine lifestyle surrounding it — a story I’m thrilled to dedicate a portion of KG to celebrating.
+Now, here we are, not only a decentish skier, but madly in love with the classic alpine lifestyle surrounding it.

 From Grace Kelly and Audrey Hepburn to the Cambridges, escaping to the alpine mountain villages of Central Europe has long been a traditional aspect of continental European living.
 Today, I’m sharing one of my most personally beloved and sentimental destinations: Sölden, Austria.
 I hope this article inspires you to plan your own winter holiday in this magical Tirolean hideaway.

 What to Wear for a Classic Austrian Ski Holiday: Alps & Meters

 Let me preface this romantic ski adventure with the fact it wouldn’t have been nearly as true to my spirit if I weren’t wearing the pieces that capture it.
 Alps & Meters celebrates quintessential alpine lifestyle with each and every design.
 Stitched and woven with the nostalgic spirit of vintage royal ski holidays and the modern winter princess in mind, this luxury alpine brand will be the only designs I support on the Austrian slopes in 2020.